espritoxyz/tsa/README.md

 ### Funding
 TSA has been funded by the [TON Foundation grant](https://github.com/ton-society/grants-and-bounties/issues/489) grant and has been developed under the [8-month roadmap](https://questbook.app/dashboard/?proposalId=667ee6b9b59d3e9ae042d6c9&chainId=10&role=builder&isRenderingProposalBody=true&grantId=65c7836df27e2e1702d2d279).

-### Inspiration

-TSA is inspired and is actively using the [Universal Symbolic Virtual Machine(USVM)](https://github.com/UnitTestBot/usvm) – a symbolic core engine for multiple programming languages.

-USVM and TSA itself also widely use the [KSMT](https://github.com/UnitTestBot/ksmt) library – a Kotlin/Java API for SMT solvers, with some optimizations for TON blockchain.

-You are very welcome to contribute to both of these projects.

 ### License

 MIT © Esprito Tech QFZ LLC